bediger4000/alien_words/README.md

 if  the second characters are identical, compare third characters, and so on.

-The first character of the first word has to be the "lexically least" letter of alle
+You get one lexically less than relationship of characters between any pair of adjacent words, but you can also say that the first character of a word is lexically less than the first character of every word appearing before it in the sorted list.

+### Data Structures

 The data structure to keep the characters in will need to allow arbitrary insertions, but not deletions.
-Also need to keep track of which characters have already been seen The trick here is that even when a pair of characters have a lexical relationship, we don't know if there are characters that are lexically between them.
+The trick here is that even when a pair of characters have a lexical relationship, we don't know if characters will show up that are lexically between them.
-We have to pick a data structure that allows a "less than" character to have multiple characters "greater than".
+We also have to pick a data structure that allows a "less than" character to have multiple characters "greater than".

-We also need a hashtable or Go `map` for the characters seen so far.
+I used a hashtable or Go `map` for the characters examined so far, so access to a particular character's data structure is convenient.

-The Go `list` standard package is too general, has too many methods.
-I'll write my own, which will have minimal methods.

-### Evolution of data struct
+### Evolution of data structure

+At first glance, I thought a doubly-linked list would work:

 ```
 type node struct {